hilaryml/community-events/README.md

 # Community Events

-Community Events is a Sinatra app used for displaying upcoming events in various communities.
-Users are able to signup, login and post events to their communities' feed where the general public can view them.
+Community Events is a Sinatra app used for displaying upcoming events in the Hamilton Community.
+Users are able to signup, login and post events to the community feed where the general public can view them.

 ## Installation